Before entering the Philippine Military Academy (PMA) and taking your first step to becoming an AFP officer, you must pass the PMA Entrance Exam.

 The Philippine Military Academy (PMA) is the leading military educational institution in the country.
-It was officially established in December 19362 and is currently located in Baguio City.
+It was officially established in December 19362, in Baguio City.

 What Is the PMA Entrance Exam (PMAEE)?

-The PMA Entrance Exam (formally known as PMACQT or PMA Cadet Qualifying Examination) is one of the prerequisites to qualify as a PMA cadet.
+The PMA Entrance Exam (PMACQT or PMA Cadet Qualifying Examination) is a prerequisite to qualifying as a PMA cadet.
 This 4.5-hour-long3 written exam is administered annually in various AFP camps nationwide on a date determined by PMA.
-According to previous examinees, the exam contains a total of 200 items/questions.
+According to previous examinees, the exam contains 200 items/questions.

 How To Use This PMA Reviewer

 This PMA reviewer consists of three major parts corresponding to the three subtests of PMAEE4: